 Interest in opening a non-resident bank account in Canada has started to surge.
-Canadian banks, seen as safer alternatives to their international peers, are an attractive choice for foreign non-residents looking to open an international bank account.
+Canadian banks, seen as safer alternatives to their international peers, are an attractive choice for foreign non-resident banking clients looking to open an international bank account.
 But, why now?

 Simply put, when unexpected shocks rock the global economy, people start to question the safety of their money — rightfully so.
 Recent history has proven that a bank is no longer the conservative pillar we used to trust our money with.